shanew1890/hourofai/forest/forest1.md

 ---

-🤭**Oops!** Your sprite isn't moving anymore because the cameraFollow block makes the camera stay on top of the drone sprite, but as soon as you add more sprites in the next level, you'll see how your drone interacts with them!
+_🤭**Oops!** Your sprite isn't moving anymore because the cameraFollow block makes the camera stay on top of the drone sprite, but as soon as you add more sprites in the next level, you'll see how your drone moves and interacts with them!_

 <!-- ***************************************************
 //                      NOTE